isomerpages/mof-vital/media-library/publications/_posts/2023-02-24-post-FY2023 MOF Committee of Supply Debate Speech by Senior Minister of State Mr Chee Hong Tat.md

 C5.
 Let me share some examples.

 C6.
 We recently launched eGuarantee@Gov, a simple and secure digital process for businesses and individuals to provide a banker’s guarantee or insurance bond to government agencies.
-Businesses can apply for an eGuarantee from over 20 participating financial institutions online, for direct submission to government agencies within a day. <ul>
+Businesses can apply for an eGuarantee from over 20 participating financial institutions online, for direct submission to government agencies within a day.

 a.
 With eGuarantee@Gov, there is no longer a need to visit a bank to purchase a physical copy of the guarantee or to pay for courier services to deliver it.
 The new arrangement is quicker, better and cheaper.